-This week has been all about your mental health on the blog and we close the week with a round-up of our wedding advice blogposts that can support your mental health while wedding planning.
+This week has been all about your mental health on the blog and we close the week with a round-up of our wedding advice articles that can support your mental health while wedding planning.
 From sleep advice, tips if you’re an introvert, to body confidence – they’re all key areas when it comes to looking after yourself in preparation for your wedding day.
 We all know how important our mental health is, and how that little things can make such a difference.
 So if you’re wedding planning, sit back, grab a cuppa and delve into some self love to support your mental health.

 Getting A Good Nights Sleep